VoteCast: California voters say nation headed wrong way

 LOS ANGELES (AP) — A majority of voters casting midterm election ballots in California said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that roughly 7 out of 10 California voters said the country is headed in the wrong direction, compared with about a quarter who said the country is on the right track.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 70 percent of California voters said the country is headed in the wrong direction, compared with 28 percent who said the country is on the right track.

-Among the key races that Californians were casting ballots on was the contest for governor, pitting a Democratic heavyweight and a Republican businessman who's never held elected office, and a race for a U.S. Senate seat between two Democrats — long-time incumbent U.S. Sen. Dianne Feinstein and a state senator from Los Angeles, Kevin de Leon.
+Tuesday's elections determined control of Congress in the final two years of Trump's first term in office.

+Californians re-elected long-time incumbent Democratic U.S. Sen. Dianne Feinstein, rejecting her challenger, a Democratic state senator from Los Angeles.
+In the contest for governor, California voters elected a Democratic heavyweight over a Republican businessman who has never held elected office.

-Democrats were seeking to win as many as seven GOP U.S. House seats in a bid to retake control of Congress.
+Democrats were also seeking to win as many as seven GOP U.S. House seats as part of their bid to retake control of Congress.
+Several of those races remained too close to call early Wednesday.

 RACE FOR SENATE